Achievable logoAchievable logo

 Regular polygon

-Any shape with equal angles and side lengths
+Any polygon with equal side lengths and equal interior angles

 Here are some of the most common regular polygons: